SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/redshift-ulm.md

 Before you configure the log and metric sources for the Amazon Redshift app, decide on the source category you will assign to each.
 A hierarchical approach allows you to make use of wildcards when you perform searches.
 For example:

-* For the Amazon S3 source for Amazon Redshift Audit logs collection, you could specify a source category of `AWS/Redshift/Audit`.
+* For the AWS S3 source for Amazon Redshift Audit logs collection, you could specify a source category of `AWS/Redshift/Audit`.
 * For the AWS CloudTrail source for Redshift CloudTrail Events, you could specify a source category of `AWS/CloudTrail`.
 * For the AWS CloudWatch source for Redshift metrics, you could specify a source category of `AWS/Metric/Redshift`.